galactic-src/cvport/README.md

 ## A vague plan

-1. Read the project documentation
+1. Read the project documentation ✓
-2. Write a high-level overview of function calls within CovidSim.cpp
+2. Write a high-level overview of function calls within CovidSim.cpp ✓
-3. Build list of outstanding queries related to docs/CovidSim.cpp
+3. Build list of outstanding queries related to docs/CovidSim.cpp ✓
 4. Build summary of types and their uses
 5. Come up with vocab for stages in pipeline for later reference as to where labels are used
-6. List some leaf functions to port
+6. Come up with an initial architectural overview for new implementation
 7. Summarise contents of all files
+8. List some leaf functions to port
-8. Begin porting some functions
+9. Begin porting some functions

 ## High-level overview